moonpyk/gitpushall/README.md

 # gitpushall [![Build Status](https://secure.travis-ci.org/moonpyk/gitpushall.png?branch=master)](http://travis-ci.org/moonpyk/gitpushall)

-Utility to push to multiple remotes of a git repo in one command
+Utility to push to multiple remotes of a git repo in one command.

 ## Getting Started
 Install the module with: `npm install -g gitpushall`